-Few mixer taps have a pull-out head, so you can direct the water flow wherever you wish.
+Few of kitchen mixer taps have a pull-out head, so you can direct the water flow wherever you wish.
 These are useful if you want to direct the water over a draining board, or into a bucket.

 Some high-end taps come with a built-in filter function.
 This removes the need for separate filters for every appliance or for an expensive water softening and filtration system.
 If you live in a hard water area where drinking water does not quench your thirst because of all the dissolved salts then a filter tap is one solution to consider.
 It will remove hardness, chlorine and solids from your water, so you can taste water as it is meant to taste.

 Planning a kitchen setup, whether it’s a new project or a renovation, one important accessory involved is the kitchen sink drainer.
 Fitting the drainer should really be left to someone who understands the multitude of purposes that a drainer serves.
 Not only is the unit intended to collect the runoff from crockery, cutlery and other items, but it should also be able to effectively 'drain' away the water.
 Incorrectly fitted kitchen drainers very often will just pool the water, causing unsightly and unhealthy collections of stagnant liquid.

 However, purchasing a drainer need not be a long and arduous task.
 Applying common sense to both the purchase and installation will mean that it becomes a pleasant centrepiece for the kitchen.

 A decent, wooden chopping board is an essential accessory for home cooks of all abilities.
 While some people prefer plastic chopping boards, scientific studies have shown that the sanitising properties of wood mean that they will kill off germs naturally, removing the need for harsh, often toxic cleaners.
 Invest in a thick chopping board with safety grips on the underside to prevent slipping, or wet a kitchen towel and place it on the board before chopping.